 Students are explicitly taught and have modelled what these expectations mean for their behaviour in the classroom, the playground and other key areas of the school.

 Lakes Grammar employ Registered Psychologists as School Counsellors for each Campus.
 Ms Hayley Turner is available for Junior School students and Mrs Amanda Wishart is available for Senior School students.
 Both assist teachers in the development of Individual Education Plans for students with special needs.

 DIRECTOR OF STUDENT WELLBEING – SENIOR SCHOOL

 Mr Brant Maslen is responsible for planning and oversight of student wellbeing programs in the Senior School.
-He leads the Wellbeing Team that consists of School Counsellor Chaplain, Year Advisers and Student Wellbeing Worker.
+He leads the Wellbeing Team that consists of School Counsellor and Year Advisers.
 This team plans such strategies as anti-bullying, cyber-safety and resilience-building programs.

 A resilience-building program in place in Years 7-9 is the Resourceful Adolescent Program (RAP).
 RAP is an experiential program designed to promote positive coping abilities and the maintenance of sense of self in the face of stressful and difficult circumstances.